‘L&HH: Atlanta’s Jessica Dime: Why She Hopes Cardi B’s Alleged Pregnancy Is True

 Cardi B has yet to confirm nor deny those pregnancy rumors, but ‘L&HH: Atlanta’ star Jessica Dime hopes they’re true, as she really want to be ‘bump buddies’ with the rapper.

-“Jessica [Dime] was nervous about becoming a new mom since it’s a completely new experience for her, but Shawne [Williams] has done a great job at putting her emotions at ease, especially with everything going on with both of their careers and adding a new baby to the mix.
+“Jessica [Dime, 32] was nervous about becoming a new mom since it’s a completely new experience for her, but Shawne [Williams] has done a great job at putting her emotions at ease, especially with everything going on with both of their careers and adding a new baby to the mix.
 Their connection is absolutely genuine and has been that way since they met at the University of Memphis.
-Jessica is happy that she can share this beautiful moment with Shawne and her family and is hoping that her transition into motherhood is smooth while Shawne is away,” a Love & Hip Hop: Atlanta insider tells HollywoodLife.com EXCLUSIVELY.
+Jessica is happy that she can share this beautiful moment with Shawne and her family, and is hoping that her transition into motherhood is smooth while Shawne is away,” a Love & Hip Hop: Atlanta insider tells HollywoodLife.com EXCLUSIVELY.

-In case you’re unaware, Jessica revealed the happy news during the April 2 episode of the series, so her pregnancy is still very new to her, hence why she’s so nervous.
-But something that would ease her mind would be a confirmation from Cardi B that she’s also pregnant.
-For weeks, rumors have run rampant that the rapper is expecting her first child with boyfriend Offset, but she has yet to address the rumors.
-Even so, Jessica is crossing her fingers that the rumors are true so she and Cardi B, who also used to star on Love & Hip Hop (New York edition), can become “bump buddies”.
+In case you’re unaware, Jessica revealed the happy news that she’s expecting during the April 2 episode of the series, so her pregnancy is still very new to her, hence why she’s so nervous.
+But something that would ease her mind would be a confirmation from Cardi B, 25, that she’s also pregnant.
+For weeks, rumors have run rampant that the rapper is expecting her first child with boyfriend Offset, 26, but she has yet to address the rumors head on.
+Even so, Jessica is crossing her fingers that the rumors are true so that she and Cardi, who also used to star on Love & Hip Hop (New York edition), can become “bump buddies.”
+How cute is that?

 “Jess loves Cardi and hopes that Cardi B is pregnant as well because that only works in her favor when people compare them since they were both exotic dancers who turned to music and became successful.
-Plus, if Cardi really is pregnant, they could be ‘bump buddies’,” our source adds.
+Plus, if Cardi really is pregnant, they could be ‘bump buddies,'” our source adds.

-As far as the gender of the baby is concerned, “Shawne has told Jessica he would love a daughter with her, but is just hoping for a healthy baby.”
+As far as the gender of Jessica and Shawne’s baby is concerned, “Shawne has told Jessica he would love a daughter with her, but is just hoping for a healthy baby.”
 Aww!